Scaleable-solutions/Connecting-Swift-to-Dynamics-CRM-Online-using-SOAP-endpoint/README.md

 ##CRMAuth

 This is the main class which does all the authentication process.
-We pass the domain URL, username and password and it return four values inside AuthHolder class object.
+We are passing the domain URL, username and password and it return four values after making a network call and parsing.

 Those 4 values are: